 What is the recommended type of temperature sampling and control?

-Most refrigeration designs, both commercial and residential utilize Ambient Air Temperature Probes to sample air temp in the cabinet and manage the cooling system.
+Most refrigeration designs, both commercial fridge and residential utilize Ambient Air Temperature Probes to sample air temp in the cabinet and manage the cooling system.

 By contrast, a purpose built pharmacy refrigerator should be equipped with a Glycol Bottle Temperature Probe.
 In this design the temperature probe resides in a solution of propylene glycol that serves as a buffer.
 This method of temperature sampling more closely replicates the core product temperature of the products they are designed to store rather than just the air temperature in the cabinet.